Thuja: Species

 The extant species Thuja sutchuenensis was believed to be extinct until 1999, when a small population was discovered in southeast China.

+The genus is believed to be monophyletic.

 Ecology

 Thuja species are used as food plants by the larvae of some Lepidoptera species including autumnal moth, the engrailed and juniper pug.
 The foliage is also readily eaten by deer, and where deer population density is high, can adversely affect the growth of young trees and the establishment of seedlings.

 Distribution

 The genus Thuja has current populations in both North America and East Asia.
 T. plicata has wide distribution in the Pacific Northwest from Northern California to Alaska, reaching East into Idaho and central British Columbia.
 T. occidentalis has populations in the Northeastern United States, reaching north into Ontario and Quebec, with some distribution as far south as Tennessee.

 T. standishii has populations in mountainous regions of Honshu and Shikoku islands in Japan, with no recorded population in the north of the country.
 T. koraiensis is native to both North and South Korea and has a small population in the Northern Chinese province of Jilin.
 The newly rediscovered species T. sutchuenensis has extremely limited distribution in the mountains of Chengkou county in southeastern China.